rocky-linux/documentation/docs/guides/containers/podman_guide.md

 Since 4.4 Podman ships with [Quadlet](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html) – a systemd generator.
 It can be used to generate unit files for rootless and rootful systemd services.

-Quadlet files for rootful services can be placed in
+Place Quadlet files for rootful services in:

-- `/etc/containers/systemd/`
+* `/etc/containers/systemd/`
-- `/usr/share/containers/systemd/`
+* `/usr/share/containers/systemd/`

-while rootless files can be placed in either of
+Place rootless files in any of:

-- `$XDG_CONFIG_HOME/containers/systemd/` or `~/.config/containers/systemd/`
+* `$XDG_CONFIG_HOME/containers/systemd/` or `~/.config/containers/systemd/`
-- `/etc/containers/systemd/users/$(UID)`
+* `/etc/containers/systemd/users/$(UID)`
-- `/etc/containers/systemd/users/`
+* `/etc/containers/systemd/users/`

-While, aside from single containers, pod, image, network, volume and kube files are supported, let's focus on our Nextcloud example.
+Aside from single containers, pod, image, network, volume, and kube files are supported.
+Let us focus on our Nextcloud example.
 Create a new file `~/.config/containers/systemd/nextcloud.cotainer` with the following content:

 ```systemd
 [Container]